Why Compare Retirement Planning and Mountain Biking?

 3. Control in Retirement Planning and Mountain Biking

-Control is something vital in both mountain biking and retirement planning.
-You can’t have it without first establishing clarity in your retirement plan and the confidence in its build.
+Control is vital in both mountain biking and retirement planning.
+You can’t have it without first establishing clarity in your retirement plan and confidence in its build.
 In mountain biking, nothing is better than feeling in control as you traverse a challenging section of the trail.
-However, the ride can turn from stress-relieving to stress-inducing once you have a moment where you don’t feel in control of the bike.
+However, the ride can turn from stress-relieving to stress-enduing once you don’t feel in control of the bike.
 This can be a make-or-break point in the ride, to decide to press on or not.
-Often, this can result in the emotional reaction to call it quits early in the ride or press on in stubbornness despite clear warning signs.
+Often, this can result in the emotional reaction to call it quits early in the journey or press on in stubbornness despite clear warning signs.
 But how do you regain control to find balance on your bike and in your retirement plan after a fall?

 Controlling Your Risk in Retirement Planning and Mountain Biking

 There are always going to be risks you can’t control in both retirement planning and mountain biking.
 Many risks relate to the timing of when you ride or enter into retirement.

 However, you can do many things within your retirement plan to limit your exposure to risk.
 Through stress-testing your plan, you can also have a good idea of how it will perform in adverse circumstances.
 The key is finding the sweet spot in the right amount of exposure to risk both in mountain biking and in retirement planning.